Topological insulators and geometry of vector bundles: Chern insulators

-There is another argument for the bulk-boundary correspondence based on charge conservation \cite{Taherinejad2014}.
-Suppose that the band structure has a single chiral edge mode, as in Fig.~\ref{Fig:ChernBBC}.
-Only lower part of the chiral branch of the spectrum is occupied.
-Now consider the local charge density on the end of the effective 1D crystal along $x$ direction as a function of $k_y$.
-At some value of $k_y$, the chiral branch crosses the Fermi level, and charge density drops down.
-But the charge density must be a periodic function of $k_y$, so this change must be compensated by the charge inflow form the bulk.
-This is described by the shift of the Wannier charge centers, or the Chern number of $V^v$.
-More generally, $m$ chiral edge modes require shift of Wannier center by $m$ unit cells.
+The bulk-boundary correspondence for Chern insulators can also be justified by the following argument based on the charge conservation \cite{Taherinejad2014}.
+Suppose that the band structure has a single chiral edge mode, as in Fig.~\ref{Fig:BBCChern}, right panel.
+Only the lower part of the chiral branch of the spectrum is occupied.
+Now consider the local charge density on the right end of the effective one-dimensional crystal along the $x$ direction as a function of $k_y$.
+At some value of $k_y$, the chiral branch crosses the Fermi level, and the charge density drops down.
+But the charge density must be a periodic function of $k_y$, so this change must be compensated by the charge inflow from the bulk.
+This is described by the shift of the Wannier charge centers, or the Chern number of the bundle $V^v$.
+The presence of $n_c$ chiral edge modes require that Wannier centers shift by $n_c$ unit cells for $k_y\in[0, 2\pi)$, which gives Eq.~\eqref{Eq:BBC}.

-Thus we can characterize any two-band Chern insulator by an integer, which gives \defn{$\Z$-classification} of these phases.
-Any two phases in the same class are related by a smooth, gap-preserving deformation of the Hamiltonian.
-Switching between classes changes the number of edge modes and requires closing of the bulk gap.
+\exr{Equation \eqref{Eq:BBC} applies to the boundary between the Chern insulator and the vacuum.
+More generally, consider two rectangular Chern insulators brought into contact along one edge.
+Argue that the number of chiral modes on this interface is determined by the difference between the Chern numbers of two insulators. }